 Is it ok to quit a job while still in training or just started?

-It is ok to quit any job you are not satisfied with or for receiving a better offer, even if you just started.
-The sooner you quit, the easier it will be for the employer to find a new replacement.
-Life is too short to work at a job that you’re not a good fit for.
+It is ok to quit any job you are unsatisfied with or receive a better offer, even if you just started.
+The sooner you leave, the easier it will be for the employer to find a new replacement.
+Life is too short to work at a job you’re not a good fit for.

 Imagine, getting into a new job and realizing you hate it.
 You don’t want to show up the next day, but you just started three days ago.

 It’s perfectly acceptable to quit your job.